 - A collection of flowers and leaves – experiment with what you find and collect

 - A rock or hammer

 - A hard surface

 1. Prepare your fabric by dissolving 3 tablespoons of alum per litre (or quart) of hot water.
 Stir until dissolved and add fabric.
 Allow fabric to cool in the alum bath, then remove and dry in a dryer or by hanging.

-2. Collect your flowers: head out to then garden and search for your dye.
-Small, multi-petaled flowers work best but gather a few large rose or poppy petals and give those a try as well.
+2. Collect your flowers: head out to the garden and search for your dye.
+Small, multi-petaled flowers work best but gather a few large rose or poppy petals and give those a try as well (begonias also work great).
 Practice with all different kinds of natural elements until you find the look that you like.

 4. Hold the fabric firmly in place and start hitting the petals with the rock.
 You will quickly see the dying that is taking place.
 Continue until you have the amount of pigment transfer that you like.

 5. Use different tools to get patterns to the dye.
 Try a hammer with a stippled head to make a polka dot pattern on the petals.

 6. When you are happy with your finished creation, set the dye by ironing it on the highest setting for 5 minutes.

 7. Use your new flower pounding fabric art in sewing projects, quilting, or frame as a wall hanging.
 I think this would be a perfect project to dress up napkins and tea towels.
 It would make a wonderful gift in a set of two or four.